-If you’ve always been fascinated by first responders, disaster relief organizations, and search & rescue teams, you might be considering a disaster or crisis management degree.
-But before you take the leap, you need to know what opportunities you’ll have once you graduate.
+If you’ve always been fascinated by first responders, disaster relief organizations, and search and rescue teams, you might be considering a disaster or crisis management degree.
+But before you leap, you need to know what opportunities you’ll have once you graduate.

 Fortunately, it’s an excellent time to join this field.
 Let’s talk about how disaster and crisis management is growing as a profession, what you’ll learn in a bachelor’s degree program, top career options, and how to stand out as a recent graduate.

 Disaster and Crisis Management – A Growing Profession

 Where Emergency Management Began